i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     of length 32 bytes, and a context-specific 'info' value, and produces an output of n bytes suitable for use as key material.

-    Use HKDF as specified in [RFC-5869]_, using the hash function SHA-256.
+    Use HKDF as specified in [RFC-5869]_, using the HMAC hash function SHA-256 as specified in [RFC-2104]_.
 This means that SALT_LEN is 32 bytes max.

 Format